Skip to Content

 “No One” can be considered as your nuclear option.
 It disables tags for everyone.

-And, when someone does try to tag you, they will see that you have your account set to not allow tags from anyone.
+And, when someone does try to tag you, they will see that you have your account set not to allow tags from anyone.

 This can work in tandem with the above settings without surrendering control.
-You can set your account to allow tags from everyone, or people you follow without it automatically posting.
+You can set your account to allow tags from everyone or people you follow without it automatically posting.

-It lets you see who is trying to tag you, then requires you to view the post and either approve, remove, or hide tagged photos on Instagram.
+It lets you see who is trying to tag you, then requires you to view the post and approve, remove, or hide tagged photos on Instagram.

-If you do decide that manual approval would be wise, depending on the popularity of your Instagram account, the notifications can be a nuisance.
+If you decide that manual approval would be wise, depending on the popularity of your Instagram account, the notifications can be a nuisance.

 How to stop receiving tag notifications from the Instagram app